farmOS/farmOS-map/README.md

-For more complex styles, the `styleFunction` option allows styles to be defined based on a `feature` and `resolution` ([StyleFunction docs.](https://openlayers.org/en/latest/apidoc/module-ol_style_Style.html#~StyleFunction)) In addition to the `feature` and `resolution`, farmOS-map calls `styleFunction` with an additional `style` parameter.
+For more complex styles, the `styleFunction` option allows styles to be defined based on a `feature` and `resolution` ([StyleFunction docs.](https://openlayers.org/en/latest/apidoc/module-ol_style_Style.html#~StyleFunction)) In addition to the `feature` and `resolution`, nfa-map calls `styleFunction` with an additional `style` parameter.
 This parameter makes all of the `ol.style` classes available to other JavaScript modules without requiring them to bundle `ol.style` themselves.

-This makes it possible to style farmOS areas based on properties included in their GeoJSON.
+This makes it possible to style nfa areas based on properties included in their GeoJSON.
 Cluster layers use a pre-defined style function, but it can be overridden using the same `styleFunction` parameter.